Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 In these cases, most babies will make a complete recovery with antiviral treatment.

-But the condition is much more serious if it's spread to the baby's organs.
+But the condition is much more serious if it has spread to the baby's organs.

 If widespread herpes is not treated immediately, there's a high chance the baby will die.